 Stretching allows the muscles, tendons and

-the joints they assist, a good degree of softening the different fibers, to make them more supple
+the joints they assist, allows a degree of softening to the different fibers, making them more supple

 or malleable.
 By stretching your

-chances of incurring any weight lifting injuries will decrease sharply.
+chances of incurring any weight lifting injuries decrease sharply.

 Muscles are wrapped in a small thin tissue called ‘fascia’.
 The fascia acts as a supporting sleeve for your muscles, but as we age.
 This sheath will begin to harden somewhat over time, and can restrict muscle growth.